laravel/prompts/README.md

 use function Laravel\Prompts\select;

 $role = select(
-    message: 'What role should the user have?',
+    label: 'What role should the user have?',
     options: [
         'member' => 'Member',
         'contributor' => 'Contributor',